-Early NTSC versions of the game contained placeholder dialogues used for character sounds which weren't implemented in the game yet.
+The American version of the game contained placeholder dialogues used for character sounds which weren't implemented in the game yet.
 Whilst most samples were removed from the retail disc, two samples were particularly notable for not merely existing within the game's code, but actually playing in-game via a mistake and contrasting largely from the rest of the character's audio.
 Penta Penguin's audio bank in particular contains voice samples from Gavin James, saying "Penguin yay one" and "Penguin yay two" in a deadpan tone.
-According to Rob Titus, the developers didn't notice about this until they played the retail copy by themselves, which were too late to be fixed because the game's disks has been burned.
-And thus, this was fixed in the PAL and the NTSC-J version.
-The placeholder dialogue is still exist in re-release on the Playstation Network store.
+According to Rob Titus, the developers didn't notice about this until they played the retail copy themselves, which by then was too late to be fixed because the game's disks had been burned.
+This was later fixed in the European and Japanese versions.
+The placeholder dialogue still exists in the re-release on the Playstation Network store.

-A rather unusual sounding Dr. Neo Cortex announcing the title of the game, it was most likely to be used on the title screen.
-The enunciation in this clip is rather poor, thus impairing the music playing in the background.
-International versions lack any announcements at the title screen.
+A rather unusual sounding Dr. Neo Cortex announcing the title and menus of the game.
+The enunciation in these clips are rather poor, thus impairing the music playing in the background.
+Later releases removed any announcements from the files.

 Unused Adventure Voice Clips